bxdoan/bxdoan/README.md

 <div align="center">

-> Believe you can and you're halfway there.
+> Success usually comes to those who are too busy to be looking for it.

-> — Theodore Roosevelt —
+> — Henry David Thoreau —

 </div>